marcelkalveram/awesome-product-engineer/README.md

 > A curated list of articles, books, tools and newsletters for the aspiring Product Engineer.

-A Product Engineer bridges the craft of software development with product thinking and user engagement.
+Product Engineers bridge the craft of software development with product thinking and user engagement.
+They take end-to-end ownership of features, balancing technical decisions with customer needs to deliver impactful, high-quality user experiences.

 ## Contents